-JHF's major funding sources are mortgage-backed securities ("MBS") and straight bonds with general securities ("SB").
+JHF's major funding sources are mortgage-backed securities ("MBS") and straight bonds with general mortgage ("SB").

 JHF procures funding required for operations such as the securitization support business mainly from the financial market by issuance of MBS and SB.

-In addition, fundraising by syndicated loan started in FY2014 is still being implemented.
+In addition, implementation of fundraising by syndicat-